Managing Hyperactivity in Children: Practical Tips for Parents

 What is Hyperactivity?

-Hyperactivity is characterized by excessive movement, restlessness, fidgeting, and a short attention span, often manifesting in trouble sitting still, acting impulsively, or being easily bored.
+Hyperactivity involves excessive movement, restlessness, fidgeting, and a short attention span, often leading to trouble sitting still, impulsive behavior, or boredom.
 Parents must understand that these behaviors can be a normal part of childhood development.

 It’s important to understand the difference between typical hyperactivity and Attention Deficit Hyperactivity Disorder (ADHD).
-Hyperactive children may have periods of extreme energy, but they can also focus and calm down at other times.
+HHyperactive children may have bursts of extreme energy but can also calm down and focus at other times.
 ADHD, however, is a neurodevelopmental condition where symptoms such as inattention, impulsiveness, and hyperactivity are persistent across various environments—home, school, and social settings—and interfere with daily life.
 If these symptoms are ongoing, it's advisable to consult a healthcare professional for evaluation and guidance.

 Parenting a hyperactive child can be overwhelming, both physically and emotionally.
 It often involves constant monitoring, repeated reminders, and difficulty managing the child's behavior in social situations.
 These demands can lead to exhaustion and frustration for parents, especially when they feel that typical strategies are not effective.
-Parents must recognize that these challenges are normal and that support is available.
-Seeking professional help or joining a support group can provide additional tools and a sense of community.
+Recognizing these challenges as normal and seeking support through professional help or support groups can provide helpful tools and a sense of community.

 Creating a Consistent Routine

 Establishing a consistent daily routine is one of the most effective ways to manage hyperactivity.
 Structured routines help children know what to expect, which can reduce anxiety and improve behavior.
-For example, draw a fun "daily routine map and tick it on the wall.
+For example, try creating a fun ‘daily routine map’ to display on the wall.
 A daily schedule could include breakfast, playtime, quiet activities like drawing or puzzles, outdoor play, meals, and bedtime rituals.
 Consistency helps children transition more smoothly between activities, and having predictable expectations helps them feel secure and in control.

-Introduce short breaks.
-It may be a quick stretch, dance move, or breathing exercise to recharge energy!
-Turn it into a mini-game a kid will look forward to, giving his mind a reset.
+Introduce short breaks—such as a quick stretch, dance, or breathing exercise—to help recharge energy.
+Make it a mini-game that kids look forward to as a ‘mind reset.

 Climbing gym